FAQ

 This is the reason that I recommend FT8 and carrying a mobile phone with you.
 As of this writing there are 1,163 FT8 monitors on 20 meters.
 Of those (a total guess) is that 1 to 2% of them is a SparkSDR monitoring station compatible with SOTAmāt.

 A feature request has been made to allow spot comments to be predefined and then matched to a given spot in the mobile app.
-It is a good idea and on the list.
 Note however that there is a cost for this: it will consume many of the limited suffix combinations from additional combinations of suffix-ID’s times Frequencies times comments.
 Each new comment divides the suffix space leaving less room for summit ID’s and frequencies.

 When doing a real activation in-the-field (in the snow and wind) the stakes are much higher.
 Make sure to read the section on “duplicate” messages, as you’ll want to send your message a few times to ensure delivery.

 Of course, but you’ll need to swap the speaker-out and microphone-in plugs at the radio when sending FT8 from your phone.
 In one of my tutorial videos (here) I demonstrate three different cable options.
-If you hate having to swap the microphone-in and speaker-out plugs when doing FT8 from your iPhone, and then swap back when operating SSB with a headset (as shown in the tutorial video), then see the other FAQ about building a custom cable.
+If you hate having to swap the microphone-in and speaker-out plugs when doing FT8 from your iPhone, and then having to swap back when operating SSB with a headset (as shown in the tutorial video), then see the other FAQ about building a custom cable (or use the popular “cable-free” approach!).
 The reason for the swap is that both the radio and the mobile phone are both “hosts” and expect a “client” headset to be plugged in (rather than a host-to-host).
 We don’t want the phone’s speaker connected to the radio’s speaker, rather we want the phone’s speaker to connect to the radio’s microphone input.
 Here are some off-the-shelf cables you can buy:

 1) An Apple Lightning-to-Headset adapter (works for audio output and input).
 One of these cables came with your iPhone.
 There are 3rd party adapters that might work fine for speaker output, but may not implement microphone input since they are sold as headphone adapters rather than headset adapters.
 The genuine Apple adapter is sold as a “headphone” adapter but is actually a fully functional two-way (A/D and D/A) headset adapter (go figure).